Department of Computational and Data Sciences

 - Amazon Dynamo/Cassandra distributed key-value store

-- Overview of HBase/Big Table, Graph Databases
+- Overview of HBase/Big Table, Graph Databases, Vector Databases

 - Overview of Data Warehousing, Data Lakes, ETL, Cloud NoSQL